durrantlab/molmoda-docs/docs/docking/tutorials/td001/index.md

     ![](../../../img/docking/td001/prot/protein-after-prot.png)
     </figure>

-To clean up our `Navigation`, we will delete our unprotonated structure.
+We will delete our unprotonated structure to clean up our `Navigation`.

 ## Pockets